KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout.md

 This article describes the KeyboardKit layout engine.

-In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are central concepts when creating a ``SystemKeyboard``, where the ``InputSet`` defines the input keys of a keyboard, while a ``KeyboardLayout`` defines the full set of keys, as well as their sizes and properties.
+In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are important concepts, where input sets describe the input keys of a keyboard and layouts describe the full set of keys.

-This means that you can use many different input sets with a single keyboard layout.

-[KeyboardKit Pro][Pro] specific features are described at the end of this document.
+[KeyboardKit Pro][Pro] features are described at the end of this document.

 ## Input Sets

-In KeyboardKit, there are three different ``InputSet`` implementations: ``AlphabeticInputSet``, ``NumericInputSet`` and ``SymbolicInputSet``.
+An ``InputSet`` set describes the input keys of a keyboard.

+KeyboardKit has some standard input sets, like ``InputSet/qwerty`` and a few localized input sets, such as ``InputSet/english``, ``InputSet/englishNumeric(currency:)`` and ``InputSet/englishSymbolic(currency:)``.
+You can also create your own custom input sets.

 > Note: These types will be merged into a single `InputSet` struct in KeyboardKit 8.0.

-KeyboardKit provides you with a few localized input sets, such as ``AlphabeticInputSet/english``, ``NumericInputSet/englishNumeric(currency:)`` and ``SymbolicInputSet/englishSymbolic(currency:)``, which are used to create English keyboards.

 ## Keyboard layouts

+A ``KeyboardLayout`` describes the full set of keys of a keyboard.
+Layouts can vary greatly for different device types, locales, screen orientations, etc.

-A typical ``SystemKeyboard`` layout has several rows, where the top 3 generally consist of input keys surrounded by action keys on one, both or no sides.
-Furthermore, the bottom row has a space key that is surrounded by other action keys.
+For instance, iOS keyboards often have 3 input rows, where the input keys are surrounded by actions on either side, as well as a bottom row with a space key and action buttons.

-This is however not true for all locales, where some (like Armenian) have 4 input rows, some (like Arabic) may remove the shift key, etc. The difference between some languages are actually way larger than one may think at first.
+This is however not true for all locales.
+For instance, Armenian has 4 input rows, Arabic removes the shift key, etc. The difference between different locales can be very large.

-A localized keyboard layout is typically implemented with locale-specific ``InputSet`` values for the alphabetic, numeric and symbolic keyboards, and a locale-specific ``KeyboardLayoutProvider`` that uses the input sets to provide iPhone and iPad-specific layouts.